Simro25011/Paris_-_NY_Airbnbs---Prices-Prediction---XGBoost/README.md

 1. **Distribution of Listings**: Analysis of the geographic distribution of listings in both cities.
 2. **Pricing Strategy**: Analysis of the pricing strategies adopted by hosts.
 3. **Popular Room Types**: Analysis of the popularity of different room types.
-4. **Host Analysis**: Analysis of host behavior, including the number of listings per host.
-5. **Availability Trends**: Analysis of the availability of listings throughout the year.
+4. **Availability Trends**: Analysis of the availability of listings throughout the year.
-6. **Minimum Nights Requirement**: Analysis of the minimum nights requirement set by hosts.
+5. **Minimum Nights Requirement**: Analysis of the minimum nights requirement set by hosts.